nachocab/nachocab.github.io/_posts/2013-09-23-7-r-tips-rescued-from-the-vault.md

 Now open a new R console, and type:

 <pre><code class="r">

+# let's say you forgot to save some calculation in a variable.
 rnorm(20)

-# let's say you forgot to save the previous value in a variable.
 # Now you can just use "."
 a <- .

 length(a) # 20
 </code></pre>

-## Save objects into a variable
+## Save objects into variables

-Use `saveRDS` and `readRDS` instead of `save` and `load`, so you can read from and write to objects with different names.
+Use `saveRDS` and `readRDS` instead of `save` and `load`, so you can read from, and write to, objects with different names.

 <pre><code class="r">
 a <- rnorm(1e5)